Fathat-Training/starwars-api-backend-skeleton/training-docs/auth.md

 <details>
 <summary style="color:#4ba9cc">Adding our security specification to our openAPI</summary>

-    Before we can make use of our authentication we need to add a few details to our openAPI specification in our openap.yaml file.
+    Before we can make use of our authentication we need to add a few details to our openAPI specification in our openap.yaml file, under 'components' before 'schemas.

 ```yaml
   securitySchemes: